karasi-sonica/follow_along/README.md

 - Created a form to input product details
 - Added functionality to upload multiple images

+Milestone 10: Project Overview

+This milestone focuses on building a product schema and creating a POST endpoint to validate and store product details in MongoDB using Mongoose.

+### Key Objectives:

+Product Schema:

+- Define the structure for product data, including fields like:
+- name (string, required)
+- description (string)
+- price (number, required)
+- imageUrl (string, URL format)
+- Ensure proper validation (e.g., required fields, correct data types).

+Endpoint Creation:

+Develop a POST API endpoint to receive product data.
+Validate the data before saving it to MongoDB.
+Store only valid product details in the database.
+Importance of Validation:

+Prevents inconsistent or incorrect data from being stored.
+Maintains data integrity and avoids database corruption.
+Reduces errors and unexpected behavior in applications.

 Milestone 12: Project Overview

 In this milestone, we focused on creating an endpoint to fetch and display products specific to a user based on their email, and rendering that data dynamically on the frontend.